rendall/icebreakers/QUESTIONS.md

   * What's your favorite ride at the theme park?
   * What's your favorite season in the year?
   * What's your favorite thing about our office?
-  * What's your favorite tradition?
-And what is your favorite holiday?
   * What's your favorite type of conversation to have?
   * What's your favorite way to decompress from a long day at work?
   * What's your favorite way to get exercise?
   * What's your favorite way to start lunch conversations?
   * What's your first goal after graduating from this university?
   * What's your least favorite color?
 And your most favorite color?
-  * What's your love language?
-  * What's your most-used emoji?
   * When you describe yourself to others, what words do you use?
   * When you die, what song would you like to play at your gathering or funeral?
   * When you die, what would you like to be remembered by the people who loved you?